 A poisonous caterpillar will harm you if you touch, breathe or consume it due to the toxic substance it carries.
 On the other hand, a venomous caterpillar injects a toxin or poison through a sting.
 So in the following list of caterpillars, we have marked the venomous vs. poisonous kind.

 There are many kinds of poisonous caterpillars.
 One can find them in almost every place on the planet, except probably the South and North Poles.
 North and South America are exceptionally lucky (or unlucky) in this regard: one can meet more than 15 species of poisonous caterpillars there, and the ones in South America are considered extremely dangerous.

-The first poisonous caterpillar in our list is Buck moth caterpillar.
+The first poisonous caterpillar on our list is the Buck moth caterpillar.
 These caterpillars can be seen in most states of the Southeastern US.

-- The caterpillar has a black body with distinct white spots.
+- These harmful caterpillars have black bodies with distinct white spots.

 - There is a light form of the species that has a body with a greenish coloring and more prominent spots that look like starfish.

 - The head and limbs called prolegs are red.